-The standards for data collection and submission were developed with three major, and interrelated, goals in mind: consistency, precision, and generalisability of the data.
+2. The standards for data collection and submission were developed with three major, and inter-related, goals in mind: consistency, precision and generalisability of the data.
 Furthermore, the standards serve to ensure a timely progression of the project in general.

 - Consistency: Data should be collected in an equivalent fashion in all countries, using equivalent test materials that were translated and/or adapted as appropriate.
 Comparable samples of each country's student population should perform under test conditions that are as similar as possible.
 Given consistent data collection (and sufficiently high response rates), test results are likely to be comparable across regions and countries.
-The test results in different countries will reflect differences in the performance of the students measured, and will not be caused by factors which are unrelated to performance. - Precision: Data collection and submission practices should leave as little room as possible for spurious variation or error.
-This holds for both systematic and random error sources, for example, when the testing environment differs from one group of students to another, or when data entry procedures leave room for interpretation.
+The test results in different countries will reflect differences in the performance of the students measured, and will not be caused by factors which are un-related to performance. - Precision: Data collection and submission practices should leave as little room as possible for spurious variation or error.
+This holds for both systematic and random error sources, e.g. when the testing environment differs from one group of students to another, or when data entry procedures are questionable.
 An increase in precision relates directly to the quality of results one can expect: The more precise the data, the more powerful the (statistical) analyses, and the more trustworthy the results to be obtained. - Generalisability: Data are collected from specific individuals, in a specific situation, and at a certain point in time.
-Individuals to be tested should be selected, and test materials and tasks, and so on, be developed in a way that will ensure that the conclusions reached from a given set of data do not simply reflect the setting in which the data were collected but hold for a variety of settings and are valid for the target population at large.
-Thus, collecting data from a representative sample of the population, for example, will be essential, but not sufficient, for the results to accurately reflect the level of literacy of 15-year-old students in a country.

-Timeliness: Consistency, precision, and generalisability of the data can be obtained in a variety of ways.
-However, the tight timelines and budgets in PISA-D preclude the option of developing and monitoring local solutions to be harmonised at a later stage in the project.
-Therefore, the standards specify guidelines for data collection and data submission.
+Individuals to be tested should be selected, and test materials and tasks etc. be developed in a way that will ensure that the conclusions reached from a given set of data do not simply reflect the setting in which the data were collected but hold for a variety of settings and are valid in the target population at large.
+Thus, collecting data from a representative sample of the population, for example, will be essential, but not sufficient, for the results to accurately reflect the level of literacy of fifteen-year-old students in a country. - Timeliness: Consistency, precision and generalisability of the data can be obtained in a variety of ways.
+However, the tight timelines and budgets in PISA, as well as the sheer number of participating countries, preclude the option of developing and monitoring local solutions to be harmonised at a later stage in the project.
+Therefore, the standards specify one clear-cut path along which data collection, coding and data submission should progress.

-These standards strive to establish a collective agreement of mutual accountability among countries, and of the international contractors towards the countries.
-This document details each standard and the quality assurance and quality management plan to demonstrate that the standard has been met.
-While the terms "quality assurance" and "quality control" are sometimes used interchangeably, they relate to different aspects of quality.
+3. This document strives to establish a collective agreement of mutual accountability among countries, and of the international contractor towards the countries.
+This document details each standard, and the quality assurance and quality management plan to demonstrate that the standard has been met.
+While the terms quality assurance and quality control are sometimes used interchangeably, they relate to different aspects of quality.
 Quality assurance is most often associated with the processes and procedures that are put in place to make sure the survey is likely to meet its intended goals.
 Quality control, on the other hand, relates to the set of judgements that are made with regard to the suitability of the quality assurance procedures and the suitability of the survey results in terms of their intended uses or applications.